Personal Debt Collection

 This means they are treated as a small claim and even if you win, your opponent (the Defendant) will not be ordered to pay legal costs you incur except the Court’s issue fee and a small fixed amount proportionate to the size of the debt.
 For very small debts e.g. under £300, it is usually uneconomical to employ solicitors but we can still advise you how to run the case yourself.

-If you are claiming a sum of over £10,000 then you can claim a part of your legal costs from your opponent but you will not recover all of them (although there are exceptions to this rule) and you may have to pay additional legal costs to us from what you win depending on what happens and whether the case goes to trial.
+If you are claiming a sum of over £10,000 then you can claim a part of your legal costs from your opponent but you will not recover all of them (although there are exceptions to this rule).
+You may have to pay additional legal costs to us from what you win depending on what happens and whether the case goes to trial.
 You may get help paying legal costs e.g. if you have legal expenses insurance attached to any other policy of insurance you have taken out.

 Defending a claim